a-schaefers/themelios/README.md

 - Full Disk encryption (kinda just waiting for zfsonlinux to hit maturity in this area...)

 ## What Themelios will never do
 - Mess with any of your .nix files in your repo.
-This means you still need to turn on some basic ZFS settings in you nix files.
+This means you still need to turn on some basic ZFS settings in your nix files.
 I recommend something like the following: https://github.com/a-schaefers/nix-config/blob/master/modules/nixos/nixos-zfs.nix

 ## Configuration.sh Variables: